 Fusilli with Creamy Tomato, Mushroom and Sausage Sauce

-Catherine Faris, Tablas Creek’s former Director of Hospitality and Retail Sales and former chef/owner of Trattoria Primizia Restaurant in Capitola, California, contributed this richly flavored pasta recipe.
-The spicy depth of mushrooms, fennel and tomatoes makes it a perfect late fall entrée to serve with our Côtes de Tablas.
+Catherine Faris, Tablas Creek’s former Director of Hospitality and Retail Sales and former chef/owner of Trattoria Primizia Restaurant in Capitola, CA, contributed this richly flavored pasta recipe.
+The spicy depth of mushrooms, fennel and tomatoes makes it a perfect late fall or winter entrée to serve with our Côtes de Tablas.

 - ½ lb. mushrooms (Shiitake mushrooms work well)

 - 2 shallots, peeled and finely chopped

 - 1 tsp fennel seeds, chopped (optional if using sausage made with fennel)

 - ½ lb. sweet Italian sausage meat, crumbled (removed from casings)

 - 2 tbsp tomato paste